• Skip to main content

 It’s an easy wander from the hotel to Wat Po, the Temple of the Reclining Buddha, and some 90 pagodas but nothing beats the spectacle of sunset and the illumination of ceramic-tiled Wat Arun across the river from the rooftop bar.

-Book Sala Rattanakosin online with our booking partner Booking.com
+Book Sala Rattanakosin with our booking partners.

 Best Bangkok Riverside Hotels on the Chao Phraya River From Luxury Resorts to Heritage Hotels